saigeethamn/DataSciencePreReq-EDA/README.md

  - Unused offer:  Loan has been cancelled by the client but on different stages of the process.

 Here EDA is done to understand how consumer attributes and loan attributes that influence the tendency of default.

+The Technical Take-aways from this exercise:

+### A typical process or method followed in EDA includes:

+- Reading and Inspection of Data
+    - The size, shape, the data type, the column names, the multiple sources of data
+    - Understanding how many are categorical and continuous variables
+- Cleaning the data
+    - Dropping columns that may not mean much to the analysis
+    - Treating  missing and NULL values
+        - Dropping high NULL value columns
+        - Deciding to impute the rest (with mean, median, mode etc.)
+        - Deciding not to impute and drop those rows, if few, where it makes sense
+    - Treating Outliers
+        -Understanding outlier and dropping, pruning or replacing with meaningful values
+- Creating meaningful new vairbales through Binning
+- Creating new convenience columsn esp with dates to durations
+#### Data Analysis
+- Checking the imbalance in Data
+- Univariate Analysis
+    - For Catagorical Variables (typically bar charts)
+    - For binned Variables
+    - For Continuous Variables (typically box plots or line graphs/dist plots)
+- Bivariate Analysis
+    - Continuous-Continuous Variables (heatmaps and pair plots)
+    - Continuous - Categorical Variables (Hued Box plots)
+    - Categorical - Categorical Variables (bar plots)
+- Check for correlations between varibles and target variable (heatmap, pair plot)

+At each of these levels, you can derive insights about what really impacts the target variable and that should help in certain hypothesis and decision on the ML solution.